Internal links allow users and search engine crawlers to navigate every page on your site seamlessly.

 This makes finding nofollow links easily detectable when you examine the page source.

-Nofollow links instruct search engines not to associate with the linked page, preventing them from passing SEO value or link equity.
-This means nofollow links will not boost target pages’ authority and ranking potential.
+Nofollow links instruct search engines not to crawl the linked page, preventing them from passing SEO value or link equity.
+Qualifying links as nofollow will not boost their authority and ranking potential.

-Nofollow links will also not recognize the connection between the linked pages, undermining your entire internal linking strategy.
+Nofollow links will also not recognize the contextual relationship between the linked pages, undermining your entire internal linking strategy.

-To optimize SEO, ensure important internal links do not have the “nofollow” attribute, allowing link equity to flow freely throughout your site.
-You may use LinkStorm for this purpose.
+To optimize SEO, ensure all internal links are dofollow, allowing link equity to flow freely throughout your site.

-Instead of viewing your site’s every page source and examining the HTML, LinkStorm pulls up all nofollow links in a snap.
-This saves time and effort, allowing you to dedicate more time to other activities.
+Instead of opening your website’s page source and examining the HTML manually, LinkStorm pulls up all nofollow links in a few clicks.
+This saves time and effort so you can allot more time to other activities.

-We created a dedicated resource about nofollow links, where we compared nofollow vs dofollow links, discussed the importance of nofollow links, and explained in detail how to find them on your site.
+You might find our complete guide to internal nofollow links helpful, where we compared nofollow vs dofollow links, discussed the importance of nofollow links, and explained in detail how to find them on your site.

 3. Mismanaged Redirects